“All of your favourite chorus pedals in one rugged unit”.

 I have a good idea what ‘Chorus’ is supposed to sound like, regardless of the variation in each pedal.

-The CF-7 has so many modes and settings that offer so much, it’s fun getting used to how each control works in relation to the selected model.
+The CF7 chorus factory has so many modes and settings, but it’s fun getting used to how each control works in relation to the selected model.

 TC SCF ~ Stereo Chorus/Flanger is my FAVOURITE model because it works with every style; regular finger playing, harmonics/solo, and percussive slap/pull.

 The EHX Small Clone and CE-5 emulations sound really nice too.

 - Design and ease of use: 80/100 – the dual concentric knobs are fiddly, and it’s not easy to dial in sounds on-the-fly.